gopaddle-io/gopaddle-lite/README.md

 This outlines the steps to add this helm repository to do a helm install of gopaddle community (lite) edition.

-The gopaddle community (lite) edition is also referred using the names gp-lite and/or gopaddle-lite.
+The gopaddle community (lite) edition is also referred with the names gp-lite and/or gopaddle-lite.

 ## step to add gp-lite helm repository